LearnOnDemandSystems/docs/lod/lab-on-demand-lti-integration.md

-﻿# Get Scoring Results From LOD via LTI Outcomes
+﻿# Lab on Demand LTI Integration

 In Learning Tools Interoperability (LTI), the learning system being used by a student is referred to as the **LTI Consumer**, and the external tool or service that is being integrated into that learning system is referred to as the **LTI Provider**.
 This LTI support is what allows external course authors to integrate rich Lab on Demand content directly into their learning solution.
 Since LTI is a standard protocol, Lab on Demand content can be integrated into any learning system that supports the LTI standard as an LTI Consumer.